Arrfaylloordss/composite-object/README.md

 Composite Pattern C++ Template Library
 ======================================

+*Note*: this project is experimental and for learning purpose only.

 C++14 Composite pattern implementation following C++ STL style and iterators approach (which makes it available for using in STL algorithms).

 Read about Composite pattern on https://en.wikipedia.org/wiki/Composite_pattern.